Table of Contents

 Economic Considerations: Trade Routes and Strategic Chokepoints

-Geographic features significantly influence economic interactions.
-Access to navigable waterways correlates with higher trade volumes and economic development, while landlocked countries often face higher transport costs and reduced access to global markets.
-Control over strategic chokepoints—narrow straits and canals—can provide immense leverage over global energy and commodity flows.
+Geographic features significantly influence economic interactions by facilitating or hindering trade.
+Access to navigable waterways correlates strongly with higher trade volumes and economic development, while landlocked countries often face higher transport costs and reduced access to global markets.
+Control over strategic chokepoints—narrow straits and canals—can provide immense leverage over global energy and commodity flows, giving states considerable geopolitical influence.

 The Strait of Hormuz

-The Strait of Hormuz, a narrow waterway between Iran and Oman, is the world’s most critical oil chokepoint.
-Approximately 20% of global petroleum consumption passes through the strait, connecting Middle Eastern producers to Asian, European, and American markets.
-Any disruption—whether from military conflict, terrorism, or geopolitical tension—could send shockwaves through the global economy.
-Iran has repeatedly threatened to close the strait in response to sanctions, making it a focal point of U.S. and allied naval operations.
-The strategic importance of Hormuz emphasizes how a narrow geographic feature can concentrate enormous economic power and risk.
-The U.S. Energy Information Administration regularly publishes analysis on this chokepoint.
+The Strait of Hormuz is a narrow waterway between Iran and Oman that serves as the world’s most critical oil chokepoint.
+Approximately 20% of global petroleum consumption passes through this 33-kilometer-wide strait, connecting major Middle Eastern oil producers to markets in Asia, Europe, and the Americas.
+Its strategic importance means that any disruption—whether from military conflict, terrorism, or geopolitical tension—could send shockwaves through the global economy.

 The Suez Canal